Playa Hermosa, Costa Rica

 When we asked people what advice they would give someone preparing to move to Playa Hermosa, they said:

 "Playa Hermosa is a popular retirement destination for expats due to its beautiful beaches, warm climate, and friendly locals.
 Before retiring there, it's important to understand the cost of living, which is generally lower than in the U.S. or Europe, but higher than in other parts of Costa Rica.
 Healthcare in Costa Rica is of a high standard and affordable, with both public and private options available.
 However, it's recommended to have a comprehensive health insurance plan.
 The official language is Spanish, so learning the language will make daily life easier, although English is widely spoken in tourist areas.
 The local currency is the Costa Rican colón, but U.S. dollars are widely accepted.
 It's advisable to have a local bank account for paying bills and managing local expenses.
 Property laws are different in Costa Rica, so it's important to hire a reputable attorney when buying property.
 The country has a tropical climate with a rainy season from May to November, and a dry season from December to April.
 Costa Rica has a slower pace of life, which can be a big adjustment for some.
 It's important to be patient and adapt to the local customs and lifestyle.
 Safety is generally not a major concern in Playa Hermosa, but like anywhere, it's important to take precautions, such as locking doors and not displaying wealth.
 Finally, it's important to understand the visa and residency requirements.
 Many expats live in Costa Rica on a tourist visa, which requires them to leave the country every 90 days.
-However, there are several types of residency visas available for those who wish to stay permanently," wrote one member in Playa Hermosa.
+However, there are several types of residency visas available for those who wish to stay permanently," remarked one expat living in Playa Hermosa, Costa Rica.

 What do I need to know before moving to Playa Hermosa?